brobotato/fhscsc/README.md

 ## Requirements

-Bottled requires a fairly recent installation of CherryPy and SQLite3.
+FHS CSC requires a fairly recent installation of CherryPy and SQLite3.

 ## Setup